robertahunt/specify7-wiki/Specify-6-Remote-Access.md

 To protect the MySQL connection between the server and the Specify 6 client, the connection will be tunnelled through an SSH connection.

-The first step is to request a SSH user from
+The first step is to request an SSH user from
 [Specify support](specify@ku.edu).
 We will need an SSH public key from each machine that will be connecting to the server.